ashishpandey001/react-native-flip-toggle-button/README.md

 A cross-platform customisable toggle button built upon react-native's TouchableOpacity and Animated APIs.

-Why flip toggle?
+### Why flip toggle?

 Well, this toggle button  provides a label centered within the button which flips as per the toggle's on / off state.
-You have seen it on old iOS homescreen (swipe to unlock)
+You have seen it on old iOS homescreen (swipe to unlock). react-native-flip-toggle-button uses Animated APIs useNativeDriver flag to offload animations from the JS thread and thus provide more responsive and seamless toggle transition even when the JS thread is busy.

 ## Contents
 - Checkout this package on npm - [react-native-flip-toggle-button](https://www.npmjs.com/package/react-native-flip-toggle-button)